eggabite/Geometric-Wave-Multiplexer/README.md

 This project is fully dedicated to the public domain for educational, research, and hobbyist exploration.
 To prevent any single entity from restricting access to these geometric principles, this repository is protected under the following open hardware disclosure protocols:

-* Documentation and Blueprints: Licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0).
+* **Documentation and Blueprints:** Licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International ([CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)).
 You are completely free to copy, redistribute, print, and modify this material for educational and non-commercial purposes, provided you give appropriate credit and license your modifications under the exact same terms.
-* Prior Art Declaration: Publication of these specific geometric dimensions, thixotropic particulate fluid core configurations, and passive neon breakdown circuit typologies constitutes a public, timestamped disclosure.
-This documentation serves as active prior art in the public domain to prevent the filing of future restrictive or proprietary patent claims on this specific macro-scale desktop architectural arrangement.
+* **Prior Art Declaration:** Publication of these specific geometric dimensions, thixotropic part